 Worcester Cathedral, more formally known as The Cathedral Church of Christ and the Blessed Mary the Virgin of Worcester, has a very warm and engaging feel to it, possibly because it’s a hodgepodge of every type of English architecture from Norman to Perpendicular Gothic, likely the result of the long period of time over which it was constructed, from 1084 to 1504.

-One of the things I love about visiting cathedrals is the predictability of location and its thread of continuity; if you want to find the centre of town, just look for the cathedral or parish church.
+One of the things I love about visiting cathedrals is the predictability of location and its thread of continuity; if you want to find the centre of town (or in this case, city), just look for the cathedral or parish church.

 They will be positioned on an East/West axis, with the altar in the east and the most imposing entrance door in the west.